andysmart/Timberjack/README.md

 ![Cocoapods](https://img.shields.io/cocoapods/v/Timberjack.svg?style=plain) [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) ![MIT](https://img.shields.io/cocoapods/l/Timberjack.svg?style=flat) ![iOS](https://img.shields.io/cocoapods/p/Timberjack.svg?style=flat)

 Timberjack is a simple, unintrusive network activity logger.
-Log every request your app makes, or limit to only those using a certain `NSURLSession` if you'd prefer.
+Log every request your app makes, or limit to only those using a certain `URLSession` if you'd prefer.
 It also works with [Alamofire](https://github.com/Alamofire/Alamofire), if that's your thing.

-*Note, Timberjack is written in Swift 2.0, so you'll need Xcode7 to build.
-If you're using Swift 1.2, there's a compatible version on the swift-1.2 branch*

 - Enable logging across your app with just 1 line of code
 - Verbose and Light debugging modes
-- Works with `NSURLSession`, `NSURLConnection`, `Alamofire` and pretty much any networking framework
+- Works with `URLSession`, `URLConnection`, `Alamofire` and pretty much any networking framework
 - Pretty printed `JSON` responses
 - Useful for debugging and development, but probably best not to ship your app with verbose logging.